Your Gratitude Strengthens Other Saints

 • Am I writing down my experiences (both failures and successes) so that others can learn from me?

-When was the last time you learned something new from something old?
+And maybe the most important introspective question of all: When was the last time I learned something new from something old?